neilireson/geospatial-point-benchmark/README.md

 * Query distance - only locations within this distance are considered.
 This is not used by all the methods.

 ### Results

-The use of JMH is slightly subverted so that the output of the methods can be compared and this shows that the libraries do not agree on the nearest locations.

-It seems that Geotools and JSI differ from Jeospatial and Lucene in the way they measure distance.

-This could be due to precision, use of different geospatial models or distance functions.

 ```
 mvn clean install